Brinkhuis/Euler/README.md

 - Solve the first fifty problem in both [Python](https://www.python.org/) and [Julia](https://julialang.org/)
 - Find a solution in base [Python](https://www.python.org/) and [Julia](https://julialang.org/) before using packages
 - Save benchmarks for comparison
-- Benchmarks for package based solutions are not saved to keep comparison _fair_
 - Try to find _subsecond_ solutions  🚀
 - Bonus: one-liner solutions
 - Coffee before coding!  ☕️